-Last year, the Foreign and Commonwealth Office (FCO) found that insurance was only significant concern for 2% of travellers.
+Last year, the Foreign, Commonwealth and Development Office (FCDO) found that insurance was only significant concern for 2% of travellers.
 Most people spend more time worrying about getting to the airport, going through security or waiting for their luggage.

 But this train of thought can be a costly one.
 The high costs of foreign medical care, replacing lost valuables or having to cancel your trip can all be mitigated if you’ve got the right insurance policy in place.